allenwest24/Cache-Oblivious-Algorithms/README.md

 ### Contents:

 - Enclosed in this folder are two demonstrations of the speedups from utilizing cache-oblivious algorithms to improve performance.
-- Complete with reults, demos, and reports.
+- Complete with results, demos, and reports.
 - Included is resources to follow up on any questions that may arrise.